UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 Prior to playing, students should be able to:
 - Assign a value to a variable
-- Define and use for and while loops
 - Define and use if/else statements
 - Call a function

 ## Assessment Measures